benui-dev/notgdc-site/README.md

 * [ ] Change main header image to use text + custom font (not static image)
 * [ ] Integrate new logo (when we have it)
   * [ ] Update favicon
+* [x] Fix 2020 archive to not have links to submissions

 ### Site Backend / Jekyll